Skip to content

 • oauth-private.key - RSA private key for signing JWTs

-• oauth-encryption.key - Encryption key for authorization codes and refresh tokens (auto-generated)
+• oauth-encryption.key - Encryption key (auto-generated)

 bash